Finding a home

 If you're buying a new build property off-plan, you may be able to have a say in the layout and features of your home before it's built, allowing you to put your stamp on the place even before you move in.

-New build homes are designed to meet government building regulations for things like energy efficiency, saving you money by lowering your bills whilst also minimising your environmental impact.
+On average, new build homes save around £420 a year on energy bills compared to older homes.
+This is because new build homes are designed to meet government building regulations for things like energy-efficiency, with most new builds having an EPC rating of A or B, helping you save money by lowering your bills, whilst also minimising your environmental impact.

-Find out more about every ratings and Energy Performance Certificate's when buying a house.
+Find out more about every rating and Energy Performance Certificate's when buying a house.

 New build warranty

-Many new build homes come with guarantees from the company that built them, covering everything from window seals and faulty pipes to structural issues with the roof, ceilings or chimney, giving you peace of mind for the future.
+Many new build homes come with guarantees from the developer.
+This can cover anything from faulty pipes to structural issues with the roof, giving you peace of mind for the future.

 Find more information about new build warranties and aftercare in our top tips when buying a new build guide.